ipfs/infra/README.md

 ### Getting started

-We use an experimental tool called Provsn to maintain the setup of hosts and services.
+We use a tool called Provsn to maintain the setup of hosts and services.
 The fundamental principle of Provsn is that hosts are in a certain state, and units of code are run to transition into a different state.